MCResourcePile/addon-project/src/content/wiki/gamemodes/payload.md

 #### Trivia

-- Payload is the first orginal gamemode to the Stratus network.
+- Payload is the first orginal gamemode to Stratus Network.
-- Payload was introduced to the community on 12/30/2017.
+- Payload was introduced to the community on Decmeber 30th, 2017.